eric-handley/c-slime-mold/README.md

 # C Slime Mold Simulation

 A real-time slime mold simulation built in C using OpenGL compute shaders.

+For detailed information on this type of particle simulation, I *highly* recommend Sebastian Lague's fantastic Youtube video on the subject - **[Coding Adventure: Ant and Slime Simulations](https://youtu.be/X-iSQQgOd1A?si=SO-IQcZHcBZL7kdD)**.

 ## Demo